Top of the page

 Call your doctor to schedule an appointment if:

 Watchful waiting is a wait-and-see approach.
-It may be okay to try it if your symptoms suggest BPPV.
+It may be okay to try it if your symptoms suggest BPPV and this is not your first attack.
 Over time, BPPV may go away on its own.
 But treatment with a simple procedure in your doctor's office (either the Epley or Semont manoeuvre) can usually stop your vertigo right away.
 Talk to your doctor.
 If your vertigo interferes with your normal daily activities or causes nausea and vomiting, you may need treatment.

 BPPV is diagnosed with a physical examination.
 Your doctor will ask questions about your symptoms and past health.